AWS Services Overview – Whitepaper – Certification

 • Benefits

-• designed to deliver consistent, fast performance at any scale
+• Fast, Consistent Performance – designed to deliver consistent, fast performance at any scale using SSD storage and automatic partitioning.

-• Highly Scalable – it manages all the scaling to achieve the specified throughput capacity requirements
+• Highly Scalable – manages all scaling to achieve specified throughput capacity.
+Supports on-demand and provisioned capacity modes.

-• Event-Driven Programming – integrates with AWS Lambda to provide Triggers that enable architecting applications that automatically react to data changes.
+• Event-Driven Programming – DynamoDB Streams and integration with Lambda enable applications that automatically react to data changes.

 • is a web service that makes it easy to deploy, operate, and scale an in-memory cache in the cloud.

-• helps improves the performance of web applications by caching results and allowing to retrieve information from fast, managed, in-memory caches, instead of relying entirely on slower disk-based databases.
+• helps improve the performance of web applications by allowing retrieval from fast, managed, in-memory caches instead of slower disk-based databases.

-• supports two open-source in-memory caching engines: Redis and Memcached
+• supports two open-source in-memory caching engines: Redis (now Valkey-compatible) and Memcached.

 Migration